hpi-bp1819-naumann/shift-detector/docs/source/checks/embedding_distance.rst

 The above report can be read as follows:

 1. The examined columns are 'describtion' and 'item_name"
-2. The columns that contain a shift according to the Sørensen Dice Check are 'description' and 'item_name'
+2. The columns that contain a shift according to :ref:`embedding_distance` are 'description' and 'item_name'
 3. The distance between the items within Dataset1 is at 13.447 in the column 'description'
 4. The distance between the items within Dataset2 is at 219.189 in the column 'description'
 5. The similarity of Dataset1 and Dataset2 in the column 'description' is at 235.405